À propos de nous

 One day out of the blue, my neighbor who works around the world with families and small farms sourcing vanilla, turmeric, cardamom and other spices, showed up on my doorstep with Ojoche.
 He didn’t really know my story, but told me this product tasted similar to coffee but didn’t have any caffeine.
 I tried it and was blown away.
 I was so excited to have found something that really truly satisfied my cravings for coffee entirely.
 It tasted and smelled similar to coffee, had enough body to hold up to cream, and most of all it made me feel amazing.
 Not at all wired like caffeine, just energized and happy.
 When I asked my neighbor where I could buy more, he shrugged and said he’d be happy to bring me some in his suitcase the next time he went to Central America, but that it really wasn’t very available here to purchase in the States.

 I fell in love with Ojoche simply for its flavor, but upon doing more research I found out how amazing it is nutritionally as well.
 A true superfood.
 My neighbor saw how much I loved the product and offered to introduce me to the women he knew in Nicaragua who sourced and sold it.
 Meeting these women and seeing how much buying from them in the long run could help and support not only them, but also their communities solidified my then dream of starting a business around this amazing product.
 Healing From Foods was born, and has been importing and selling Ojoche since 2019.
-Thanks for coming on this journey with us.
+Thank you for coming on this journey with me!